-Because you pay for your TV license upfront, it is not classed as a form of credit and therefore cannot affect your credit history.
+No. Because you pay for your TV licence upfront, it is not classed as a form of credit and therefore cannot affect your credit history.

 What should I do if I’m struggling with payments?

-If you’re struggling to meet your TV licence payments or have already missed one, you must get in touch with the TV Licensing company as soon as possible on 0300 555 0286.
+If you’re struggling to meet your TV licence payments, you can get in touch with the TV Licensing company on 0300 555 0286 or via the TV licence messaging system.
+They’ll be able to offer assistance, and you may find you qualify for additional support.

 How do I know if I need a TV licence?